You can use homemade Italian sausage in many dinner recipes. Adjust the Italian sausage seasoning so this Italian sausage recipe is mild or spicy.

 You sure can!
 There are several ways to do it.

-I like to weigh it out into 1 pound blocks.
+Blocks: I like to weigh the uncooked sausage into 1 pound blocks.
 Then I wrap it in freezer paper to use later in my cooking.

-If you’re ambitious, you can put it into casings and freeze those.
-(I’ve made sausage links with an attachment on my KitchenAid.
-It’s fun, but a lot of work.)
+Links: If you're ambitious, you can put the sausage mixture into casings and freeze those.
+(Making Italian sausage links with the attachment on your KitchenAid is fun, but a lot of work.)

-My neighbor back in Colorado liked to brown her sausage meat before freezing.
+Cook and freeze: My neighbor back in Colorado liked to cook and brown her sausage meat before freezing.
 That way she saved time when making her sauces and casseroles.

 Tips when making the Italian sausage seasoning

-Sorghum: If you can’t find sorghum in your area, you can use maple syrup, honey, agave nectar, or even molasses.
+You can use maple syrup, honey, agave nectar, or even molasses instead of sorghum.

 - 3 pounds ground meat – pork, turkey, beef, chicken, venison or a combination